 We keep an updated guide to our Top Pick data plans across the major carriers, here:

 Multiple Signal Enhancing Tricks

-Getting a solid cellular signal is important to get the best data performance in any given location.
+Getting a solid cellular signal is an important piece of getting the best data performance in any given location.
 The challenge is that the optimal signal enhancing approach could be different as you travel.
 Terrain, weather, and distance to a tower can all play a role in the best approach.

 Multiple signal enhancement methods can provide you with the options you need to pull in a cellular signal at a given location.
 You might find you need a default no-fuss option (such as an omnidirectional antenna that is permanently mounted), a directional antenna you pull out for when the omni isn't sufficient, and a cellular booster for when all other methods fail.

 All these come with tradeoffs, however, which are important to understand.